quliang93/nuScenes-CAD/ReadMe.md

 </figure>

 ## Automated Generation Pipeline
-The nuScenes-CAD dataset organizes data by scenes, with each scene lasting approximately 20 seconds.
+The nuScenes dataset organizes data by scenes, with each scene lasting approximately 20 seconds.
 Within each scene, keyframes (samples) and their associated multi-view images and point clouds are annotated at 2 Hz (yielding ~40 annotated samples per scene).
 Our automated labeling pipeline leverages these rich annotations to generate CAD labels for key samples in each scene.
 Each CAD label consists of $L=384$ accessible depths radiating from the ego vehicle in all directions around it.
 The automated generation process comprises three key steps: (1) Temporal Semantic Point Cloud Fusion, (2) Cross-Frame Instance Enhancement, and (3) Ray-based Accessible Depth Calculation, as shown in the figure below.

 <figure>